World Day of Prayer for Vocations

 Reflect on the Scriptures

-Homily Studio podcast for a 30-minute conversation about the scriptures for the fourth Sunday of Easter HERE
+Homily Studio podcast for a 30-minute conversation about the scriptures for the Fourth Sunday of Easter HERE

 Prayer of the Faithful